blooo-io/concordium-ledger-app/doc/ins_plt.md

-# Protected Ledger Transaction (PLT)
+# Protocol Level Token (PLT)

-A transaction type for handling protected ledger operations.
+A transaction type for handling protocol llevel token operations.
 The transaction includes a token ID and CBOR-encoded operation data.

 ## Protocol description